 A P2P solution for Nano PoW

 The Nano cryptocurrency is a great alternative to popular cryptocurrencies that are not very scalable.
-Because it has no artificial limits, it supports thousands of transactions per second with zero fee and virtually instantly.
-Because there are no transaction fees or limits, Nano’s transaction potential depends only on node hardware and to discourage SPAM attacks, Nano uses a verifiable Proof of Work system: For any transaction to be validated over the network, it must perform a calculation, which requires computational resources from the user.
+Because it has no artificial limits, it supports hundreds or thousands of transactions per second with zero fee and virtually instantly.
+Because there are no transaction fees or limits, Nano’s transaction potential depends only on node hardware and to discourage SPAM attacks Nano uses a verifiable Proof of Work system: For any transaction to be validated over the network, it must solve a exclusive mathematical puzzle, which requires computational resources from the user.

 Currently, this calculation requires processing, with greater efficiency for video cards (GPU) and good processors.

-However, equipment with less processing power requires more time to complete such work and, therefore, in this equipment, the transaction will not always be so instantaneous as expected.
-Smartphones, tablets or even simple computers can take more than 10, 20, 30 seconds for a single job.
-In some cases as embedded devices and other IoT devices can easily take more than 2 minutes per PoW.
+However, devices with less processing power requires more time to complete such work and, therefore, in this devices, the transaction will not always be so instantaneous as expected.
+Smartphones, tablets or even simple computers can take more than 30 seconds for a single work.
+In some cases as embedded and IoT devices can easily take more than 3 minutes per PoW.

 After dynamic PoW has been implemented, in cases where the network is saturated the nodes will prioritize transactions that use a larger PoW.
 Although it better matches the demand of the network supply, still hindering spam attacks, it could also force other users to increase their own PoW transactions to be able to validate them, thus requiring even more processing and more time from them.

 Fortunately, since PoW uses the last block hash and does not require the user’s private key, this process can be isolated and delegated to third parties.